 All signs of marks/ injuries to a child when they come in to nursery will be recorded and discussed with the parent at the earliest opportunity and an existing injury form will be filled out and signed by a parent.

 Physical signs may include but are not limited to: bruising consistent with being held firmly, discomfort in walking, sitting, pain or itching in the genital area, discharge or blood on under clothes or loss of appetite.
-Behavioural signs may include but are not limited to: drawings or play showing indicators or sexual activity, sexual explicit language, knowledge of adult sexual behaviour, poor self-esteem or withdrawal.
+Behavioural signs may include but are not limited to: drawings or play showing indicators or sexual activity, sexually explicit language, knowledge of adult sexual behaviour, poor self-esteem or withdrawal.

 Signs of emotional abuse may include but is not limited to a general failure to thrive, not meeting expected developmental milestones and attention seeking, not telling the truth, inability to have fun, low self-esteem, speech disorders or inappropriate affection towards others.